-Sugar contributes to inflammation in the body, and chronic inflammation is thought to be the driver of many diseases, but you can temper this inflammation by changing your diet and adding more plant based foods in general.
+Sugar contributes to inflammation in the body and chronic inflammation is thought to be the driver of many diseases, but you can temper this inflammation by changing your diet and adding more nutritious plant foods in general.

 Many of us have different ideas and beliefs as to what constitutes a healthy diet, and many of these beliefs are more than likely misguided.
 There are so many different diet and so called healthy eating plans out there that it can all get very confusing.
 We are obsessed by food, and this is more evident now than ever before what with the culture of instagram and other social media platforms all awash with pictures of beautifully prepared meals.

 So many diets – so little time!